Trump happy if North Korea doesn't test weapons; peace deal a possibility

 Declaring an end to a technical state of hostilities that has existed since the 1950s, and allowing some inter-Korean projects like opening a tourism zone in North Korea were other possibilities.

-Few details of Kim’s trip to Vietnam had been announced until early on Sunday, when North Korean state media confirmed he had left Pyongyang by train, accompanied by senior officials as well as his influential sister, Kim Yo Jong.
+North Korean state media confirmed on Sunday that Kim had left for the summit by train from Pyongyang, accompanied by senior officials as well as his influential sister, Kim Yo Jong.

 The Rodong Sinmun newspaper, the official mouthpiece of the ruling Worker’s Party, said on Monday the entire nation received news of the leader’s long foreign trip with “countless excitement and thrill”.

-“Our people wish the Dear Marshal will come back safely from a long foreign visit, following his trail in our minds day and night,” the newspaper said

-Kim’s train passed through the central Chinese city of Wuhan at around 7 a.m.
-(2300 GMT on Sunday), Yonhap news agency reported on Monday.
+Kim’s train passed through the Chinese city of Wuhan at around 7 a.m.
+(2300 GMT on Sunday), Yonhap news agency reported.

 That would put it on track to arrive in Vietnam by early Tuesday.

+Vietnam has released few details about arrangements for the summit including its specific location or timing.

-Writing by Robert Birsel; Editing by Lincoln Feast
+For live coverage of the summit, click: here; Additional reporting by Mai Nguyen, Josh Smith; Writing by Robert Birsel; Editing by Lincoln Feast